hharuna/usct-widows/readme.md

 - Visualize and analyze networks and communities supporting these pension claims for the scholarly public audience.

 ## Site Map
+(open links in a new tab for easy navigation)

 [Historical Context](https://github.com/hharuna/usct-widows/tree/main/0.%20Historical%20Context)

 [Datasets and Data Dictionary](https://github.com/hharuna/usct-widows/tree/main/2.%20Datasets)